 The following changes have been posted to Github:

-• Further modification to both the Position and Portfolio objects in order to allow multiple currency pairs to be traded as well as currencies that are not denominated in the account currency.
-Hence a GBP-deonominated account can now trade EUR/USD, for instance.
+objects in order to allow multiple currency pairs to be traded as well as currencies that are not denominated in the account currency.
+Hence a GBP-deonominated account can now trade EUR/USD, for instance. - Complete overhaul of how the

-• Addition of the first non-trivial strategy, namely the well-known Moving Average Crossover strategy with a pair of simple moving averages (SMA).
+object. - Addition of the first non-trivial strategy, namely the well-known Moving Average Crossover strategy with a pair of simple moving averages (SMA).

-• Modification to backtest.py to make it single-threaded and deterministic.
-Despite my optimism that a multi-threaded approach wouldn't be too detrimental to simulation accuracy, I found it difficult to obtain satisfactory backtesting results with a multi-threaded approach.
+to make it single-threaded and deterministic.
+Despite my optimism that a multi-threaded approach wouldn't be too detrimental to simulation accuracy, I found it difficult to obtain satisfactory backtesting results with a multi-threaded approach. - Introduced a very basic Matplotlib-based output script for viewing the equity curve of the portfolio.
+The equity curve generation is at an early stage and still requires a lot of work.

 As I mentioned in the previous entry, for those of you who are unfamiliar with QSForex and are coming to this forex diary series for the first time, I strongly suggest having a read of the following diary entries to get up to speed with the software: